 Emotional appeal.
 Doctrine.
-Standards.
+Lifestyle standards.
 They're all part of the Nazarene dream.
 But our dream is something more.
 It's a vision of Spirit filled believers invading every nook and cranny of this world.
 In sacrificial service they seek "the entire sanctification of believers and their upbuilding in holiness."
 The Church of the Nazarene doesn't have a fortress mentality.
 That is, we're not hunkered down behind something, trying to survive Satan's onslaughts.
-"We don't need forts and barricades," Phineas F. Bresee wrote in our early days.
-"We need a marching, conquering army." [ video on Bresee ]
+"We don't need forts and barricades," Phineas F. Bresee wrote in our early days, "We need a marching, conquering army."

-We published our first Manual in 1908.
+We published our first Manual (a book of history, doctrinal statements, governance procedures and lifestyle guidelines) in 1908.
 Under Bresee's leadership those early Nazarenes wrote: "We seek . . . the preaching of the Gospel to every creature."
 Barrett and Reapsome saw Bresee as having a plan to evangelize the world.

-Many of the 700 plans they looked at have fizzled.
+Many of the 700 plans that Barrett and Reapsome looked at have fizzled.
 They sounded great but didn't produce results.
 Among those which Barrett and Reapsome declared "alive and well" is Bresee's.
 Bresee's plan is, said Barrett and Reapsome, being "massively implemented."
 That's true.
-Today, the Church of the Nazarene is at work in nearly 90 countries.
+Today, the Church of the Nazarene is at work in 165 countries.
 The dream of planting the holiness banner everywhere drives us onward and outward.
 I've dreamed that dream, too.
 I want to help make it happen.

 Along the way I've seen some Nazarenes drop out.
 They wandered off to other churches.
 I've talked with some of them.
 They didn't leave primarily over moral issues or because of disillusionment with our heritage.
 Doctrinal differences did not trigger the change.
 They simply drifted away, having lost the dream.
 The vision no longer gripped them as it once did.